challengeaccepteduk/challengeaccepteduk.github.io/pages/about-us/about-us.md

 **Passionate**

 We’re passionate about our product, passionate about finishing what we start and passionate about trying something new.
-Built into the Challenge Accepted DNA is helping people explore their passions more from travel, fitness, reading, sports to food.
+Built into the Challenge Accepted DNA is helping people explore their passions more from travel, fitness, reading, sports to food and more.

 **Sustainable**